Sisterhood of

 We invite you to join us!

-In addition, we have handmade housewares from the Israel Museum in Jerusalem that are beautiful to look at, festive for all occasions, and support the Israeli people during this tumultuous time.
 Click here to learn more about The Judaica Shop at Temple Emanuel, our hours of operation, and how you can support this venture operated by our Sisterhood.

 The History of Our Sisterhood